kevquirk/simple.css-site/getting-started.md

 Ok, so you're starting a new project (or have an existing project), and you want to use Simple.css to theme your site.
 It's very simple to do and you should be able to set something up that looks like this site in just a few minutes.

-There are a couple of ways in which you can use Simple.css:
+There are a number of ways in which you can use Simple.css:

 1. Add the minified, CDN hosted version of Simple.css, so you always get the latest updates.
+    1.1 Use NPM's CDN, UNPKG.
+2. Install from NPM.
-2. Host Simple.css yourself.
+3. Host Simple.css yourself.

 ## Option 1 - the CDN hosted version

-Whenever we push an update to the [Simple.css GitHub repository](https://github.com/kevquirk/simple.css), GitHub automatically minifies the CSS and publishes it to our CDN.
+Whenever I push an update to the [Simple.css GitHub repository](https://github.com/kevquirk/simple.css), GitHub automatically minifies the CSS and publishes it to the CDN.

 So all you need to do in order to use Simple.css in your project, is add the following line of code to the `<head>` section of your HTML: